ed-syspertec/Virtel/docs/manuals/virtel/Virtel460MG/messages.rst

 Action
     If the cause cannot be determined by preceding messages, use the VIRTEL SNAP command to produce a dump of the internal trace table and contact technical support.

+Messages VIRNXxxx
+^^^^^^^^^^^^^^^^^

+Support of XOT (X25 over TCPIP) Error codes.

+VIRNX98E linename ERROR errcode RECEIVING FROM SOCKET sockno

+Module
+    VIRNXTV
+Meaning
+    An error occurred when sending a message to the native IP line whose external name is linename. errcode is an error code whose meaning is:
+    ..

+        - 00000001 : No session or invalid pseudo terminal.
+        - 00000002 : Unablet to identified message with an active session.
+        - 00000003 : Line not linked or no more psuedo-terminals available.
+        - 00000004 : TCP/IP send error; see preceding message VIRT923E or VIRT924E.
+        - 00000005 : Socket closed.
+        - 00000006 : XOT Protocol violation.
+Bad header or invalid length.

+Action
+    If the cause cannot be determined by preceding messages, use the VIRTEL SNAP command to produce a dump of the internal trace table and contact technical support.

 Messages VIRP1xxx
 ^^^^^^^^^^^^^^^^^